Gratitude and New Pose of the Week

-After Jill Frere and I closed the deal to become co-owners with Tammy Kaousias, we met at our warehouse and walked in together feeling an unbelievable sense of awe, pride, and gratitude.
+After Jill Frere and Rebecca Simmons closed becoming co-owners with Tammy Kaousias, we met at our warehouse and walked in together feeling an unbelievable sense of awe, pride, and gratitude.
 We felt like we needed to do something to mark the moment.
 So, we took this picture.

 And then we went straight to work, visioning, planning, and sharing an overall excitement to get things rolling.
-Jill and I are truly grateful to be here as new co-owners.
+We are truly grateful to be here as new co-owners.

 This week on our social media accounts we are reposting shares, tags and finds, featuring Inner Space Yoga products being loved and used by yogis around the country.
 We are doing it as a thank you, with grateful hearts, for all the business and love you have given Inner Space Yoga since Tammy bought the company in 2014.

 If you post any photos with Inner Space products, tag us so we can share them.
 Or use the #innerspaceyogasupplies.